Duke-GCB/DukeDSClient/README.md

 upload_workers: 4
 upload_bytes_per_chunk: 200MB
 ```
-The only reason to modify this would be to speed up how long it takes to upload.

 ### Advanced:
 You can specify an alternate url for use with ddsclient via the `DUKE_DATA_SERVICE_URL` environment variable.